philqa/ui-api-tests/README.md

 npm t
 ```

-UI tests can be executed separately using `npm run test:ui`
+CodeceptJS Mocha UI tests can be executed separately using `npm run test:ui`
+CodeceptJS Cucumber tests can be executed using `npm run test:ui:cuke`
+CodeceptJS Parallel tests can be executed using `npm run test:ui:parallel`
 API tests can be executed separately using `npm run test:api`

 ### Issues